MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 parameter of interest for each value of predictor
 3\. plot lines and intervals

+Note:
+a better name for ‘mu’ would be mu.posteriors because mu is a matrix.
+The matrix has a value for each value of the data we asked for a prediction.
+The number of rows, 1000 corresponds to the default `n` parameter in `link`.
+The columns returned by link are whatever we supplied to the data argument.
+They can be the original values for the observations in the data or a random sequence of observations as below.
+The data argument is converted to variables.
+The variables are values of weight, the values are Gaussians computed using the model based on the predictor.

 ``` r
 # define sequence of weights to compute predictions for
 # these values will be on the horizontal axis